Clairo: 2019–2020: Immunity

-On May 24, 2019, Clairo released a new single, "Bags", and announced her debut studio album Immunity, which was released on August 2, 2019.
-She would further release two more singles from the album, "Closer to You" and "Sofia".
-Following the album's commercial success, Apple Music named Clairo an Up Next artist in August 2019.
+In May 2019, Clairo released "Bags" and announced her debut studio album Immunity, which was released in August 2019.
+She released two more singles from the album, "Closer to You" and "Sofia".
+Following the Immunity's commercial success, Apple Music named Clairo an Apple Music Up Next artist in August 2019.

-Clairo made her television debut performing "I Wouldn't Ask You" on Jimmy Kimmel Live! in September 2019, before performing "Bags" on The Ellen DeGeneres Show a few days later.
-In December 2019, she won Pop Artist of the Year at the 2019 Boston Music Awards for the second consecutive year, as well as Album of the Year for Immunity.
+Clairo made her television debut performing "I Wouldn't Ask You" on Jimmy Kimmel Live! in September 2019 and "Bags" on The Ellen DeGeneres Show a few days later.

+In December 2019, she won Pop Artist of the Year at the Boston Music Awards for the second consecutive year, as well as Album of the Year for Immunity.
 "Bags" was included in over 15 critics' lists ranking the year's top songs including Pitchfork's and Paste's lists of best songs of the decade.
-Immunity was included in over 10 critics' end of year lists, including The Guardian, Pitchfork, Billboard, and the Los Angeles Times.
+Immunity was included in over 10 "Best of 2019" lists, including those of The Guardian (20th), Pitchfork (18th), Billboard (22nd), and the Los Angeles Times (5th).
+During the tour to support the album, Clairo was so stressed that her hair began to fall out and she lost a significant amount of weight, eating only two small portions a day.

 Since 2019, Clairo has been managed by Mike Ahern and Jimmy Bui.